-Okeechobee Virtual School (OVS) was created as a safe alternative to traditional face-to-face learning during the 2020 COVID-19 pandemic.
+Okeechobee Virtual School (OVS) was created as yet another choice for a quality education within the district.
+OVS has partnered with Florida Virtual School to offer high quality curriculum yet have access to local teachers.
 OVS offers all core courses which are required for graduation for grades K-12, and many elective courses including some Advanced Placement Courses(AP).
 There are two options for OVS: